tuna-f1sh/pijuice-console/README.md

 sudo modprobe uinput
 # Run the script as a background task (& at end)
 sudo python digitalJoy.py &
+# For a Neopixel demo, which flashes the pixels on each button press
+sudo python neopixelJoy.py &
 ```

 If all the above dependancies exist the script should now be running in the